 Storing your information

-We'll store your information securely on our internal systems - sensitive data will be password protected.
+We'll store your information securely on our internal systems.

 We keep your data for 6 years.
 If your complaint is about advice you received on the phone, this may include the recording of the call.
 If your complaint is serious or involves an insurance claim or other dispute we keep the data for 16 years.

 Contact us about your information